Oluwafemi0908/Blind-Auction/README.md

-# Blind-Auction
-Welcome to the world of secret bidding! 🏆💰 This Python Blind Auction game lets users place hidden bids on items.
-No one knows what anyone else bids until the reveal!
-It’s like a silent auction but with code.
-Who will win the prize?
-Let the bidding begin! 🎉💸
+# 💰 Blind Auction Game

+A Python program simulating a blind auction where users secretly place their bids, and the highest bidder wins the item.
+No peeking, just bidding!

+## 🚀 Features
+- Users enter their bids anonymously
+- The highest bid wins when the auction ends
+- Fun way to practice bidding skills!